Eurecat/astar-gridmap-2d/README.md

 faster than the latter.

-You might also want to take a look to [astar-algorithm-cpp](https://github.com/justinhj/astar-algorithm-cpp), but this implementation is more generic and not specifically optimized for 2D gridmaps.
+You might also want to take a look to [astar-algorithm-cpp](https://github.com/justinhj/astar-algorithm-cpp), but this implementation is more generic and it is not specifically optimized for 2D gridmaps.

 To achied this speed, this library uses a fairly large amount of RAM to perform many operations in __O(1)__.
-Memory allocations are reduced to the very minimum.
+The number of memory allocations is reduced to the very minimum.

 It requires between 10 and 18 bytes for each cell in the grid.